mazzasaverio/data-engineering-save/resources/articles.md

 # Interesting Articles

-A curated collection of noteworthy articles about data engineering, data science, and related topics.
+A curated collection of noteworthy articles about data engineering and related topics.

 ## Data Engineering